ligato/docs/docs/plugins/vpp-plugins.md

 ### Proxy ARP

-Support for the VPP proxy ARP - a technique by which a proxy device an a given network answers the ARP queries for an IP address from a different network.
+Proxy ARP is a technique where a proxy device on a subnet answers ARP queries for an IP address of a host on a different network.
 Proxy ARP IP address ranges are defined via the respective binary API call.
-Besides this, desired interfaces have to be enabled for the proxy ARP feature.
+In addition, the desired interfaces must be enabled for the proxy ARP feature.

-The Proxy ARP [model][l3-model] is located in the common L3 model proto file.
-The model defines a list of IP address ranges and another list of interfaces.
-Naturally, the interface has to exist in order to be set as enabled for ARP proxy.
+The Proxy ARP model is defined in the [common L3 model][l3-model] file.
+It lays out a list of IP address ranges and another list of interfaces.
+Naturally, the interface must exist in order for it to be enabled for proxy ARP.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for proxy ARP to the database ([key reference][key-reference]).

-Example value:
+Example data:
 ```json
 {
     "interfaces":[